Divyesh-Thirukonda/gopherguessr/README.md

 Geoguessr for the UMN Twin Cities Campus

-Our whole Next.js app is in the frontend/ folder (including backend stuff kinda confusing I know... will be renamed soon).
+Our whole Next.js app is in the /web/ folder and we wrapped the app in a webview in /mobile/.

 View the live page: *https://gopher.nimbus.page/*